Referral Guide for Faculty and Staff

 Except in emergency situations, students are seen at the Counseling Center by appointment.
 Generally, students are offered an Initial Assessment session within a week of the student's request for services.
 During the initial assessment, we gather information from the student about what their difficulties are and assess what services might be most helpful for them.
 If they are interested in ongoing counseling, we would either recommend counseling here, or help them access an outside referral as appropriate.
 Following the Initial Assessment, a short delay may occur before ongoing counseling is scheduled (depending upon staff availability, demand for services, and the severity of the student's presenting problem).
 Please keep in mind that services at the Counseling Center are voluntary.
 Therefore, you may encourage or suggest that a student seek counseling, but it is ultimately the student's decision.
 In referring a student to our office, please take the following steps:

-• You may wish to reassure the student that the staff at the Counseling Center are competent and well-trained professionals, and that the services are confidential.
+- You may wish to reassure the student that our services are free for NDSU students, and that the staff at the Counseling Center take confidentiality very seriously.

-• You may find it helpful to provide the student with a copy of our office's informational brochure or our web address, and to discuss the range of services available (e.g., mentioning that we offer classes and group therapy as well as individual counseling).
+- You may find it helpful to provide the student with a copy of our office's informational brochure or our web address, and to discuss the range of services available.

 Feel free to give us any information that you believe would be important for us to know in working with the student; however, please keep in mind that even if you are the initial person who refers the student here, services at the Counseling Center are confidential and we are not at liberty to provide you with any follow-up information, including whether or not the student showed up for the appointment, what was discussed during their session, or whether or not they will be receiving ongoing counseling.
 You will need to follow up directly with the student for any such information.